 Diana's research focuses on broad-scale conservation planning in the context of a changing climate, with an emphasis on boreal forest systems.
 She is currently working with the AdaptWest project to develop methods for predicting common macro-scale climate refugia for North American songbird and tree species in the face of future warming.
 Diana completed her PhD at the University of Alberta in collaboration with the Boreal Avian Modelling project, and previously worked as a Landscape Ecologist at Point Blue in California.

 Ashley is the ACE lab's coordinator and research assistant.
 She has a broad background in field research, and has spent many seasons in the boreal trudging through peatlands and swatting away insects.
-She spends most summers conducting plant surveys and measuring forest characteristics, but is also dabbling in UAV research.
+She spends most summers conducting plant surveys and measuring forest characteristics.
 Ashley is focussing on surveying lichen biomass in caribou ranges, in order to map important caribou winter forage habitat.
+She has also worked on numerous other projects, including establishing long term warming plots to observe the effects of climate change on terrestrial lichens, transplantation of terrestrial and arboreal forage lichens within Central Mountain caribou range in BC, and quantifying populations of disjunct alpine and arctic plant species that occur on the north shore of Lake Superior.
 When she's not in the field, Ashley enjoys birding, photography, and climbing mountains.

 Jessica's research is on conservation planning in the presence of climate change.
 Specifically, she is using environmental niche modeling to describe current species distributions for 200+ rare vascular plants and butterflies in Alberta and projecting changes in their distribution (potential habitat) with climate change.
 This will be used to identify gaps in the current conservation reserve design in Alberta and to recommend important sites in Alberta for future conservation.
 The output of this work will be posted on the Alberta Species Conservation Atlas page.